Franksgiving

-In 1939, President Franklin D. Roosevelt moved the Thanksgiving holiday one week earlier than normal, believing that doing so would help bolster retail sales during one of the final years of the Great Depression.
-This led to much upheaval and protest, causing some to deride the holiday as Franksgiving.
-The term Franksgiving is a portmanteau of Franklin and Thanksgiving and was coined by Atlantic City mayor Charles D. White in 1939.
-In 1941, Congress compromised by fixing Thanksgiving on the fourth Thursday of November.
+In 1939, President Franklin D. Roosevelt moved the Thanksgiving holiday to the fourth Thursday of November, one week earlier than its traditional observance.
+This change was intended to help boost the economy by providing an extra seven days for Christmas shopping.
+However, this decision led to significant public backlash, with many people deriding the holiday as Franksgiving.
+The term Franksgiving, a portmanteau of Franklin and Thanksgiving, was coined by Charles D. White, the mayor of Atlantic City, in the same year.
+In late 1941, Congress approved and Roosevelt signed a proclamation officially designating Thanksgiving as the fourth Thursday in November.

 History

-In August 1939, Secretary of Commerce Harry Hopkins was told by a merchant that the late calendar date of Thanksgiving that year (November 30) could possibly have an adverse effect on retail sales.
-At the time, it was considered bad form for retailers to display Christmas decorations or have "Christmas" sales before the celebration of Thanksgiving, a phenomenon referred to as "Christmas creep".

-In keeping with a custom begun by President Abraham Lincoln in 1863, U.S. Presidents had declared a general day of thanksgiving to be observed on the last Thursday in November.
-By late August of that year, President Roosevelt decided to deviate from this custom and declare November 23, the second-to-last Thursday, as Thanksgiving that year.
+George Washington was the first president to proclaim a Thanksgiving holiday in 1789.
+Then, in 1863, during the Civil War, Abraham Lincoln established the last Thursday of November as the official date for Thanksgiving to be celebrated each year.
+Following this tradition, every president thereafter declared a general day of Thanksgiving to be observed on the last Thursday in November.
+However, in 1939, during the Great Depression, November had five Thursdays, and the last one fell on November 30, which left little time for the Christmas shopping season.
+To address this concern, in August 1939, President Franklin D. Roosevelt decided to break from tradition and issued an executive order declaring that Thanksgiving would be celebrated on November 23 instead of November 30.
+Fred Lazarus Jr., the head of Federated Department Stores (which would later become Macy's, Inc.), urged Roosevelt to move Thanksgiving to a week earlier, to the second-to-last Thursday in November instead of the last Thursday in November.
+The goal was to extend the Christmas shopping season and help boost retail sales.
+At that time, it was generally frowned upon for retailers to display Christmas decorations or hold Christmas sales prior to Thanksgiving—a trend later referred to as "Christmas creep."
+Statistics indicated that most people did not begin their Christmas shopping until after Thanksgiving, which concerned business leaders.
+They feared that, particularly during the Depression, they would lose sales because there were only 24 shopping days between Thanksgiving and Christmas.

 The plan encountered immediate opposition.
 Alf Landon, Roosevelt's Republican challenger in the preceding election, called the declaration "another illustration of the confusion which [Roosevelt's] impulsiveness has caused so frequently during his administration.
 If the change has any merit at all, more time should have been taken working it out... instead of springing it upon an unprepared country with the omnipotence of a Hitler."
 While not all critics were political opponents of the president, most parts of New England (then a Republican stronghold relative to the rest of the nation) were among the most vocal areas.
-James Frasier, the chairman of the selectmen of Plymouth, Massachusetts (the location of the first Thanksgiving holiday) "heartily disapproved".
+James Frasier, the chairman of the selectmen of Plymouth, Massachusetts "heartily disapproved".